microsoft/qsharp-language/Specifications/Language/2_Statements/README.md

 # Statements

-As we have seen in the code examples in the previous section, the implementation for a certain specialization of a callable consists of a mixture of classical and quantum computations and looks much like in any other classical programming language.
+Q# distinguishes between statements and expressions.
+Q# programs consist of a mixture of classical and quantum computations and the implementation looks much like in any other classical programming language.

-Opposed to some other functional languages like F# for example, which is expression based, Q# distinguishes between statements and expressions.
-Optically it currently resembles much more C# or C++ with its curly braces and semicolon - a decision which may be worthwhile revising in the future.
 Some statements, such as the `let` and `mutable` bindings, are well-known from classical languages, while others such as conjugations or qubit allocations are unique to the quantum domain.

 The following statements are currently available in Q#: